MaxPleaner/phaser_boiler/readme.md

 ---

+**example**

+take a look at the snood-pinball-coffee folder in the [phaser_wrapper](http://github.com/phaser_wrapper) repo.
+This can be played at [maxpleaner.github.io/pinball](http://maxpleaner.github.io/pinball).
+This boiler was extracted from that project so the file organization is the same.

 **guide to source code**

 - `webpack.config.js` is the entry point for _development_ mode webpack.
 It starts a static server on port 8080